 What’s Going On In Your Head? uses the power of performance art to open up important conversations around mental health with groups who wouldn’t ordinarily be exposed to this kind of information.
 It is also a platform for artists with lived experience of mental illness to perform their work and be heard.

 The first show took place in 2018 in London and it has gone from strength to strength.
 During the lockdowns we took it online and extended our reach to audiences beyond London and the UK.
-Now that venues are opening up again we are looking forward to bringing it back to the stage and we plan to run our shows in front of a live audience while simultaneously streaming them to include our growing online audience.
+Now that venues are opening up again we are looking forward to bringing it back to the stage and we plan to run our shows in front of a live audience and continue to make it available to our online audience.

 Who are we?